nryoung/algorithms/README.rst

 1. For each algorithm and data structure you implement please have corresponding unit tests to prove correctness.
 2. Please make sure that your module follows similar style guidelines that are laid out in the other modules.

-I want to personally thank everybody that has contributed so far and your names will be added to :code:`AUTHORS.rst`.
+I want to personally thank everybody that has contributed so far and your names will be added to `AUTHORS.rst`.

 TODO:
 -----

-See :code:`TODO.rst`.
+See `TODO.rst`.

 License:
 --------